Field School 2019

 2. To present credit in a minimum of 120 credits of university-level courses numbered 100 and above, of which at least 42 credits must be numbered at the 300/400 level, and at least 60 credits must normally be VIU courses to meet the residency requirement.

-3. To meet the specific degree and program requirements as approved by Senate and published in the online calendar.
+3. To meet the specific degree and program requirements as approved by the Senate and published in the online calendar.

 (From VIU General Regulations webpage).